 Through the day, some people rushed by the silent memorial on the way to and from the library.
 Others paused to read the signs and gaze at the stuffed animals and other toys scattered in the grass.

 Ryan Yong ’24 was taking a walk with a friend Wednesday evening after dinner when they happened upon the display.
 They paused beside each of the 10 panels dedicated to a young victim.

 “To see how young these kids are—the fact that there’s no distinction between children and soldiers.
 It’s indiscriminate.
 It’s just murder,” Yong says.

 “This sort of thing, it makes you see that these are individuals, not numbers.
 Even though they’re not any of my dear friends, the fact is there are other Ukrainians on this campus ... fellow students ... and just being able to share their perspective like this, it brings it close enough to where you can really feel it.”

-Thursday evening on the Green, a new group organized by the Ukrainian Student Association, in partnership with the United Way, launched #DartmouthStudents4Ukraine, a Dartmouth-wide fundraiser to support Ukrainian refugees.
-To donate, people can visit https://bit.ly/3FjqgP1, or text “Dartmouth” to 41444.
+Thursday evening on the Green, #DartmouthStudents4Ukraine, a group founded by students from across Dartmouth, launched a fundraiser in partnership with Granite United Way to support Ukrainian refugees.
+Donations can be made via the Granite United Way or by texting “Dartmouth” to 41444.